Stew-McD/T-reX/README.md

 ### Contributing

-Contributions are welcome, test the code, report bugs, suggest features, etc. If you want to contribute code, please fork the repo and make a pull request.
+Contributions are very welcome!
+Test the code, report bugs, suggest features, etc. If you want to contribute code, please fork the repo and make a pull request.

+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ### License